Birth Control and the Diaphragm

 How Do I Use a Diaphragm?

 Spermicide should be put in and around the rim of the diaphragm no more than two hours before intercourse.
 The diaphragm is then inserted into the vagina.
 More spermicide should be inserted into the vagina each time you have sex.
-Do not remove the diaphragm for at least six hours after intercourse but no more than 24 hours.
+Do not remove the diaphragm for at least six hours after intercourse, but remove it within 24 hours.

 Where Do I Get a Diaphragm?